Hans-Georg Gadamer: At Heidelberg

-Communist East Germany was no more to Gadamer's liking than Nazi Germany, and he left for West Germany, accepting first a position in Goethe University Frankfurt and then the succession of Karl Jaspers in the University of Heidelberg in 1949.
+After the war Gadamer left for West Germany, accepting first a position in Goethe University Frankfurt and then the succession of Karl Jaspers as the philosophy chair in the University of Heidelberg in 1949, retiring in 1968.
 He remained in this position, as emeritus, until his death in 2002 at the age of 102.
 He was also an Editorial Advisor of the journal Dionysius.
 It was during this time that he completed his magnum opus, Truth and Method (1960), and engaged in his famous debate with Jürgen Habermas over the possibility of transcending history and culture in order to find a truly objective position from which to critique society.
 The debate was inconclusive, but marked the beginning of warm relations between the two men.
 It was Gadamer who secured Habermas's first professorship in the University of Heidelberg.

 In 1968, Gadamer invited Tomonobu Imamichi for lectures at Heidelberg, but their relationship became very cool after Imamichi alleged that Heidegger had taken his concept of Dasein out of Okakura Kakuzo's concept of das in-der-Welt-sein (to be in the being in the world) expressed in The Book of Tea, which Imamichi's teacher had offered to Heidegger in 1919, after having followed lessons with him the year before.
 Imamichi and Gadamer renewed contact four years later during an international congress.

 In 1981, Gadamer attempted to engage with Jacques Derrida at a conference in Paris but it proved less enlightening because the two thinkers had little in common.
 A last meeting between Gadamer and Derrida was held at the Stift of Heidelberg in July 2001, coordinated by Derrida's students Joseph Cohen and Raphael Zagury-Orly.
 This meeting marked, in many ways, a turn in their philosophical encounter.
 After Gadamer's death, Derrida called their failure to find common ground one of the worst debacles of his life and expressed, in the main obituary for Gadamer, his great personal and philosophical respect.
 Richard J. Bernstein said that "[a] genuine dialogue between Gadamer and Derrida has never taken place.
 This is a shame because there are crucial and consequential issues that arise between hermeneutics and deconstruction".